KPRepos/eks-e2e-app-deployment/README.md

 # Abstract

-  This code/repo deploys a standard VPC an dEKS cluster with managed NodeGroup.
-Furtrher, it will deploy a CICD pipeline for sample node-js application.
+  This code/repo deploys a standard VPC and EKS cluster with managed NodeGroup.
+Further, it will deploy a CICD pipeline for sample node-js application.
 This application is created via Docker process and uploaded to ECR and also a Helm package pushed to same ECR.
 At deploy stage of pipeline, the helm package is pulled to deploy the sample app in EKS.

 ### Architecture Diagram
 ![](eks-helm-lab.jpg)